vlrfsg/vlrfsasm/readme.txt

 About vlrfsasm

 1. Purpose
-  This software, vlrfsasm, is for writing the machine language x86_64.
+  This software, vlrfsasm, converts text files to a binary file.
   Expected environment is Windows 10 on x64.

 2. Installation and Uninstallation